teo-tsirpanis/Sigourney/tests/testweaver-1/README.md

 # A sample weaver

 This folder contains a sample weaver powered by Sigourney, with MSBuild integration.
+It doesn't do anything useful, just adds one type to assert its dominance.

 ## The files